Rod-Barbosa/passengercounter-app/README.md

 # Scrimba Frontend Career Path - (Module/App name here)

-This is a solution to the [Scrimba Frontend Career Path - (Module/App name here)](https://scrimba.com/learn/frontend).
+This is a solution to the [Scrimba Frontend Career Path - (Module 3 - Passenger Counter App)](https://scrimba.com/learn/frontend).

 ## Table of contents